Telephone phobia: Causes

 A fear of receiving calls may range from fear of the action or thought of answering the phone to fear of its actual ringing.
 The ringing can generate a string of anxieties, characterized by thoughts associated with having to speak, perform and converse.
 Sufferers may perceive the other end as threatening or intimidating.
 Anxiety may be triggered by concerns that the caller may bear bad or upsetting news, or be a prank caller.

 Fear of making calls may be associated with concerns about finding an appropriate time to call, in fear of being a nuisance.
 A sufferer calling a household or office in which they know several people may be concerned at the prospect of failing to recognize the voice of the person who answers, with resultant embarrassment.
 Some sufferers may be anxious about having to "perform" in front of a real or perceived audience at their end of the line: this is a particular problem for those required to use a phone in the workplace.

 Fear of using the phone in any context (for either making or receiving calls) may be associated with anxiety about poor sound quality, and concerns that one or other party will not understand what has been said, resulting either in misunderstandings, or in the need for repetition, further explanation, or other potentially awkward forms of negotiation.
 These fears are often linked to the absence of body language over a phone line, and the individual fearing a loss of their sense of control.
-Sufferers typically report fear that they might fail to respond appropriately in the conversation, or find themselves with nothing to say, leading to embarrassing silence, stammering, or stuttering.
+The fact that the conversation is of limited duration may also add to the sense of pressure: sufferers typically report fear that they might fail to respond appropriately, or find themselves with nothing to say, leading to embarrassing silence or stuttering.
 Past experiences, such as receiving traumatic news, or enduring an unpleasant and angry call, may also play a part in creating fear.